 Beta Blockers Mechanism of Action

 Three generations of β-AR antagonists currently exist.1 They differ based on their selectivity which allows them to elicit different responses.
 The first generation of beta blockers are nonselective antagonists of β1 and β2 receptors.
 The second generation of beta blocker shows dose-dependent cardioselectivity for β1 receptors over β2 receptors.
-The third generation of beta blocker inhibits β1 receptors on cardiomyocytes, and function as cardiovascular vasodilators by blocking α1-adrenoreceptor activity and activation of β3-ARs.
+The third generation of beta blockers inhibits β1 receptors on cardiomyocytes, and function as cardiovascular vasodilators by blocking α1-adrenoreceptor activity and activation of β3-ARs.

 Beta blocker activity can decrease heart rate, heart strength, cardiac output, activity of renin-angiotensin system, and blood pressure.1 Due to its vasodilating properties, third generation β-blockers decrease peripheral vascular resistance.
 Through activation of NOS and GC, third generation beta blockers exhibit angiogenic, antioxidant, antifibrotic, and anti-apoptotic properties, which reduces cardiac remodeling, and endothelial and cardiac dysfunction.